-159. The subclass is so numerous that joinder of all members is impracticable.
-The class is fluid, as people with disabilities regularly enter and leave the class as a result of FDC's isolation policies and practices.
+191. The subclass is so numerous that joinder of all members is impracticable.
+The class is fluid, as people with physical disabilities regularly enter and leave the class as a result of FDC's isolation policies and practices.
 The exact number of subclass members is unknown, but members are identifiable using records maintained in the ordinary course of business by FDC.
-On information and belief, there are at least several thousand subclass members.
+On information and belief, there are over 100 Physical Disability Subclass members.
 Due to FDC's isolation policies and practices, all members of the subclass are at risk of suffering from discrimination.